Uniswap/org-v1/src/pages/blog/01-uniswap-v2/index.md

 For example, suppose some contract uses the current ETH-DAI price to settle a derivative.
 An attacker who wishes to manipulate the measured price can buy ETH from the ETH-DAI exchange, trigger settlement on the derivative contract (causing it to settle based on the inflated price), and then sell ETH back to the exchange to trade it back to the true price.
 This might even be done as a single atomic transaction, or by a miner who controls the ordering of transactions within a block, meaning the attacker loses no money to arbitrage.

-**Uniswap v2 implements new functionality that enables highly decentralized and manipulation resistant on-chain price feeds. **This is achieved by measuring prices when they are expensive to manipulate, and accumulating historical data in a clever way.
+**Uniswap V2 implements new functionality that enables highly decentralized and manipulation resistant on-chain price feeds.** This is achieved by measuring prices when they are expensive to manipulate, and accumulating historical data in a clever way.
 This lets external smart contracts create incredibly gas-efficient time-weighted averages of Uniswap prices across **any** time interval.

 > # Okay, so how does it work?